German court asks ECB to justify bond purchase stimulus

-FRANKFURT, Germany (AP) — Germany’s Constitutional Court has ruled that the country’s central bank must stop participating in a key European Central Bank stimulus program but gave the ECB time to demonstrate that the stimulus program is needed and appropriate.
+FRANKFURT, Germany (AP) — Germany’s Constitutional Court has cast doubts on key eurozone stimulus efforts by ruling Tuesday that the European Central Bank must demonstrate within three months that its main bond-buying program is needed and appropriate.

+It it fails to do so, Germany’s national central bank must stop participating in the program, the country’s top court said.

+The euro fell after the decision by a half-cent to $1.0850.
+Analysts said the implications were not all clear but raised concerns the ruling could end up putting limits on key central bank efforts to support the economy of the 19 countries that use the euro as they struggle to rebound from the shutdowns caused by the virus outbreak.

 The ECB has bought more than 2.6 trillion euros ($2.9 trillion) in corporate and government bonds in an attempt to raise inflation and weak economic growth in the 19 countries that use the euro.
 The program faced objections from conservative German academics that it exceeds the bank’s authority and violates a legal ban in the EU treaty on financing governments.
 The court found that the ECB did not violate a ban on central banks financing government spending.

+In its ruling, the German Constitutional Court broke with the European Court of Justice, which had approved the bond purchases, called quantitative easing, or QE.
+Such purchases have become common among central banks and the U.S. Federal Reserve, the Bank of England and Bank of Japan have all resorted to similar programs.

+Carsten Brzeski, economist at at ING Germany bank, said that “an optimistic interpretation could be this is lots of barking without biting and that everything is fine as long as the ECB demonstrates that it has thought through the economic consequences of its decisions but a pessimistic interpretation could be, no amount of additional ECB analysis will convince German judges and could, therefore spell the end of QE.”

-The court said that “the Bundesbank is barred, after a transitional period of at most three months, from participating in the implementation and carrying out of the decisions at issue, unless the ECB council demonstrates in a new decision that the goals sought by the purchase program are not disproportionate to their economic and budgetary effects.”
+The court said that “the Bundesbank is barred, after a transitional period of at most three months, from participating in the implementation and carrying out of the decisions at issue, unless the ECB council demonstrates in a comprehensible and substantiated way in a new decision that the goals sought by the purchase program are not disproportionate to their economic and budgetary effects.”

 The bank has more recently also announced 750 billion euros in new purchases to cushion the blow from the virus outbreak.